yegor256/blog/_drafts/manager.md

 _tells_ me what is next, instead of asking.
 All I need to do is to approve or reject the plan proposed.

-Good ones don't sit and wait until I come to them and say what exactly needs to be done.
-Good solders build their own plans by themselves and do everything to convince me that they make sense.
+Good ones don't sit and passively wait until I come to them and say what exactly needs to be done.
+Good solders pro-actively build their own plans by themselves and do everything to convince me that they make sense.

 Bad ones, instead, ask me "What's next?" and it sounds very annoying.